mark-when/docs/remarking/index.md

 ## Benefits of blogging with Markwhen

 - Future posts can be drafted by just giving them a date in the future
+- Similarly, backfill events and posts to your hearts content - add stuff from the past!
 - Exporting or moving your writing is as simple as copy pasting
 - Everything is very searchable - `ctrl`/`cmd` + `f`
 - Editting and deleting is super easy - you can edit all remarks directly in Meridiem